Getting Started with KW47-LOC

 4.3 Use the Pins Tools to Modify the LED Routed Pin

-2. Use the Pins Tools to Modify the LED Routed Pin - Step 1
+2. Use the Pins Tools to Modify the LED Routed Pin

-Use the pins tools to modify the LED routed pin - step 1
+Use the pins tools to modify the LED routed pin

 3. For the current configuration, PTC0 (LEB_BLUE) is routed as an output, so you will add the pin configuration to enable the GREEN LED

-4. Select “Show no routed pins” to see the other options, enable the GREEN LED by searching for PTC6, then select GPIO6 under the general-purpose input/Output (GPIO) column (select "No" for any Simultaneous Routing message)
+4. Select “Show no routed pins” to see the other options, enable the GREEN LED by searching for PTC6, then select GPIO6 under the general-purpose input/output (GPIO) column (select "No" for any simultaneous routing message)

 6. Next, configure the GPIO pin as an output and Logical 1 as GPIO initial state in the “Routing Details” window

-8. Now it’s time to implement these changes within the project by exporting the new updated pin_mux.c and pin_mux.h files that are generated by the Pins tool, so you will click on Update Project in the menu bar
+8. Now it’s time to implement these changes within the project by exporting the new updated pin_mux.c and pin_mux.h files that are generated by the Pins tool, so you will click on "Update Code" in the menu bar

 Use the pins tools to modify the LED routed pin - step 4